 Dream African Safaris

 When many of us close our eyes and think of our dream holiday destination, a serene Kruger Park safari tour in Africa might come to mind.
-Kruger Park Safaris have been the highlight of African holidays for years.
+Kruger National Park Safaris have been the highlight of African holidays for years.
 People fly from all over the globe to spend a few days and nights in serene surroundings before returning to the daily grind.
 The Kruger Park was established more than 100 years ago and safari tours within the park remain firm favourite amongst tourists and locals alike.
-So, whether you are planning an annual family holiday, a boy's weekend away or intend to pull out all the stops for your new bride or groom-to-be, a Kruger Park Safari is a great way in which to escape the city and marvel at the beauty that South Africa has to offer.
+So, whether you are planning an annual family holiday, a boy’s weekend away or intend to pull out all the stops for your new bride or groom-to-be, a Kruger National Park Safari is a great way in which to escape the city and marvel at the beauty that South Africa has to offer.

 On Safari With Kara